 Three types of random variables are used in the representation of pedigrees as Bayesian networks in SUPERLINK: genetic loci variables which represent the genotypes of the individuals in the pedigree (two genetic loci variables per individual per locus, one for the paternal allele and one for the maternal allele), phenotype variables, and selector variables which are auxiliary variables used to represent the gene flow in the pedigree.
 For example, the paternal selector of individual i at locus j indicates whether the paternal allele of individual i at locus j came from his father's paternal haplotype or from his father's maternal haplotype.
-Figure 1 presents a fragment of a network that describes parentschild interaction in a simple 3-loci analysis.
-The genetic loci variables of individual iat locus j are denoted by $G{i,jp}$ and $G{i,jm}$.
+A similar representation for inheritance within pedigrees has been used previously [e.g., Lander and Green, 1987; Thompson, 1994; Thompson and Heath, 1999].
+Figure 1 presents a fragment of a network that describes parents-child interaction in a simple 3-loci analysis.
+The genetic loci variables of individual i at locus j are denoted by $G{i,jp}$ and $G{i,jm}$.
 Variables $P{i,j}$, $S{i,jp}$, and $S{i,jm}$ denote the phenotype variable, the paternal selector variable and the maternal selector variable of individual i at locus j, respectively.
-For more details on the structure of the Bayesian network, consult (Fishelson and Geiger, 2002).
+The probability tables that relate these variables are of the following forms: